 Our piercers are experienced, professional and fully licensed to do what they do.
 This means they will only utilize single-use needles to perform piercings, which are both opened and disposed of in front of you.
 Using needles is the only safe way to perform a piercing.

 While piercing guns may seem to be quick and easy, they have major drawbacks in terms of cleanliness, tissue damage and inappropriate jewellery.
 A reputable piercer will never recommend using a gun for any piercing.
 For more information, please give us a call on 0208 549 4705.

 Do I need to book in advance or can I walk-in?

-We are operating on an appointment only basis, meaning we are not currently accepting walk-ins.
 We have a piercer available 10am – 6pm, 7 days a week.
+We accept both pre-booked and walk-in appointments!
+If you’re looking for a walk-in appointment the best way to check our availability is to pop into the studio or to give us a call on 0208 549 4705!
 If you have a specific date in mind for an appointment, please make sure to get in touch with plenty of notice.

 Do I need to leave a deposit?

 We require a booking deposit to secure an appointment for your piercing, the amount varies depending on what you are having.
 Deposits are non-refundable; however, they do come off the price of the piercing.
 Please be aware that on the occasion of last minute cancellations (within 48 hours of your appointment) the deposit may be lost.
 If you have any questions regarding our deposit policy, please don’t hesitate to get in touch!